Shift the Country Video & Broadcasts

-- We're funded totally by donors - right here on GOFUNDME.
+- We're funded totally by donors here and on Patreon.

 We'd like to help share YOUR STORIES.
 Stories of struggle, stories of challenges with the risks out there.
 Stories from contagion country.
 Holler if you've got stories to share.
 We'd love to hear feedback, questions, & ideas, too.
 Contact us here.

 PLEASE SHARE WIDELY.
 Tell your friends!
 Tell your drycleaner!
 Tell your aunt!
 Tell all your friends in really big activist groups!
 Tell whoever you see, from a safe distance!
 Also be safe out there as you navigate what's in front of us.
 There are ways through, and we're here to help find them.
 Sign Up to get in on all this shift.
-Find tools to help people engage with everything See the white paper with the "big picture" on all this shift here.
+Find Check out the 5-part approach here.